Jorgeewa/data_manipulation/README.md

 # data_manipulation
-Data cleaning, processing and upload
+Data cleaning, processing, upload and event management

-This project receives data from a rabbitmq server, processes this data, saves it in an s3 bucket and shoots out other events to further process the data or alert users of errors.
+This project receives sendor data from a rabbitmq server, processes this data, saves it in an s3 bucket and shoots out other events to further process the data or alert users of errors.

 This project plays around with dependency injection, usage of inheritance(abstract classes) and relies heavily on composition instead.